-Iraq votes in first poll since IS defeat
+Iraq holds first election since IS defeat

 But many Iraqis are disillusioned by widespread government corruption and a weak economy, the BBC's Martin Patience reports.

+Reuters reported that voter turnout in several polling stations in the capital appeared low, although the government partially lifted a curfew to encourage voting.

+Security around voting centres was tight.
+At least three people were killed in an attack near a polling station in the northern province of Kirkuk, according to local media.

-The vote also comes just days after US President Donald Trump pulled out of the Iran nuclear deal.
+The vote came just days after US President Donald Trump pulled out of the Iran nuclear deal.

 Some Iraqis fear their country could once again become a casualty in any struggle between America and Iran, our correspondent adds.